-1) Evaluate the big-animals-table in the Interactions Area.
-This is the complete population of animals from the shelter!
-Below is a true statement about that population: The population is 47.7% fixed and 52.3% unfixed.
-Type each of the following lines into the Interactions Area and hit "Enter". random-rows(big-animals-table, 10) random-rows(big-animals-table, 40) 2) What do you get?
-3) What is the contract for random-rows?
-4) What does the random-rows function do?
-5) In the Definitions Area, define small-sample and large-sample to be these two random samples.
-6) Make a pie-chart for the animals in each sample, showing percentages of fixed and unfixed. • The percentage of fixed animals in the entire populations is 47.7% The percentage of fixed animals in small-sample is .
-The percentage of fixed animals in large-sample is 7) Make a pie-chart for the animals in each sample, showing percentages for each species.
-The percentage of tarantulas in the entire population is roughly 5% The percentage of tarantulas in small-sample is .
-The percentage of tarantulas in large-sample is .
-8) Click "Run" to direct the computer to generate a different set of random samples of these sizes.
-Make a new pie-chart for each sample, showing percentages for each species. • The percentage of tarantulas in the entire population is roughly 5% The percentage of tarantulas in small-sample is .
-The percentage of tarantulas in large-sample is .
-9) Which repeated sample gave us a more accurate inference about the whole population?
-Why?
+The population is 47.7% fixed and 52.3% unfixed.
+Type each of the following lines into the Interactions Area and hit "Erandom-rows(big-animals-table, 10) random-rows(big-animals-table, 40) nter". ) What do you get?
+2) What is the contract for random-rows ? ) What does the random-rows function do? ) In the Definitions Area, define small-sample and large-sample to be these two random samples. ) Make a pie-chart for the animals in each sample, showing percen tages of fixed and unfixed.
+The percentage of fixed animals in the entire population is 47.7% The percentage of fixed animals in small-sample is The percentage of fixed animals in large-sample is . ) Make a pie-chart for the animals in each sample, showing percen tages for each species.
+The percentage of tarantulas in the entire population isrough nly 5% The percentage of tarantulas in small-sample is .
+The percentage of tarantulas in large-sample is . e) Click "Run" to direct the computer to generate a different set of rand ample, showing percentages for each species. dom samples of these sizes.
+Make a new pie-chart for each The percentage of tarantulas in the entire population isrough nly 5% The percentage of tarantulas in small-sample is The percentage of tarantulas in large-sample is · ) Which repeated sample gave us a more accurate inference about the e whole population?
+Why? , , , , , , , , , , , , , , , , , , , , ,